nsrr/nsrr-cloud/auth-service/README.md

 ### Add authn/authz data to RDS

+Use the script 'db.sql' to generate necessary tables in (AWS RDS) Postgres database instance.

 Use the scripts in 'auth_data_transfer' folder (specific  to MGB server, update them as needed),
 - To encrypt auth data and transfer to AWS S3
 - To download and decrypt and upload to AWS RDS